zio/zio-http/docs/website/docs/v1.x/dsl/server/index.md

 ### Binding Server to a socket address
 One can bind server to Inet address in multiple ways, either by providing a port number or
 - If no port is provided, the default port is 8080
-- If port is 0, it will use a dynamically selected port.
+- If specified port is 0, it will use a dynamically selected port.

 <details>
 <summary><b>A complete example </b></summary>